ArtemRivnyi/my-devops-node-app/README.md

 *   Automate local deployment via PowerShell
 *   Simulate DevOps CI/CD workflows
 *   Prepare for real-world cloud deployment

+- ## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🧰 Maintainer